 Risk Management Techniques

-One of the best things you can do to control your automobile insurance premiums is implement risk management techniques for controlling the frequency of accidents.
+One of the best things you can do to control your automobile insurance premiums is implementing risk management techniques for controlling the frequency of accidents.

 Improving your drivers’ performance can make a big difference: A study by the U.S. Department of Transportation revealed that 94 percent of all collisions were due to driver action, attitude, and behavior.